No. 806-809 Jinfeng Building, Pailou Ji Area, Wanjiang District, Dongguan, China

 • Engage in industry forums to stay informed on effective Incoterm applications.

-Using Scenarios to Clarify Incoterm Benefits
+Using Scenarios to Clarify China Incoterm Benefits

 Scenarios can effectively show how different terms impact logistics and costs.
 Consider a cosmetics company relying on EXW to maintain control over logistics, only to switch to FCA when customs and export documentation proved burdensome.